tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 #### Chapter

 - After a chapter list for the manga is fetched and the app is going to cache the data, `prepareNewChapter` will be called.
+- `SChapter.date_upload` is in the [UNIX Epoch time](https://en.wikipedia.org/wiki/Unix_time) format.
+    - If you don't pass `SChapter.date_upload`, the user won't get notifications for new chapters. refer to [this issue](https://github.com/inorichi/tachiyomi/issues/2089) for more info.

 #### Chapter Pages